ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The classic congestion control algorithm {{!RFC5681}} and the widely deployed Cubic algorithm {{?RFC9438}} do not address it, but a new congestion control algorithm has the opportunity to improve the state of the art.

+### Protection Against High Packet Loss

+A congestion control algorithm should reduce its sending rate if experiencing high packet loss.

+Even if a congestion control algorithm can tolerate high loss, many types of short request/response traffic do not want to pay the loss recovery performance penalty induced by high loss rates.
+For example, Experimental evaluation {{BBRv1-Evaluation}} showed that this problem happened with the first version of the BBR algorithm {{BBRv1-draft}}
+when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
+Further versions of BBR {{BBR-draft}}
+fixed this issue.

+This requirement does not imply that the algorithm should react to packet losses in exactly the same way as the classic congestion control algorithm {{!RFC5681}}

 ### Fairness within the Proposed Congestion Control Algorithm